tatatananana/loopback-connector-nodes-for-Node-RED/INDIVIDUAL_CLA.md

 You also represent that You are not legally obligated, whether by entering into an agreement or otherwise, in any way that conflicts with the terms of this Agreement.
 You represent that Your Contribution submissions include complete details of any third-party license or other restriction (including, but not limited to, related patents and trademarks) of which You are personally aware and which are associated with any part of Your Contributions.
 6. Support:
 You are not expected to provide support for Your Contributions, except to the extent You desire to provide support.
 You may provide support for free, for a fee, or not at all.
-EdgeVerve acknowledges that unless required by applicable law or agreed to in writing, You provide Your Contributions on an ìAS ISî BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
+EdgeVerve acknowledges that unless required by applicable law or agreed to in writing, You provide Your Contributions on an ‚ÄúAS IS‚Äù BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.
 7. Submission on behalf of others:
-If You wish to submit work that is not Your original creation, You may submit it to EdgeVerve separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which You are personally aware, and conspicuously marking the work as ìSubmitted on Behalf of a Third-Party: [named here]î.
+If You wish to submit work that is not Your original creation, You may submit it to EdgeVerve separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which You are personally aware, and conspicuously marking the work as ‚ÄúSubmitted on Behalf of a Third-Party: [named here]‚Äù.
 8. Change of circumstances:
 You agree to notify EdgeVerve of any facts or circumstances of which You become aware that would make these representations inaccurate in any respect.
 Email us at IPC@edgeverve.com.

 Signature:

 Name:
 Title:
 Date: